MagicJinn/Chronos-Backups/README.md

 ## Supported versions

 All currently supported versions are listed below.
+Chronos is committed to never drop support for a version.

 | Minecraft    | Support       | Loader(s)                                                           | Backup | Config       | Notes                                                                                                                                  |
 |--------------|---------------|---------------------------------------------------------------------|--------|--------------|----------------------------------------------------------------------------------------------------------------------------------------|